nvdaes/clipContentsDesigner/addon/doc/ar/readme.md

 * In the dialog to configure the Emulate copy and Emulate cut functionalities at installation, if you choose no, the commands for these

-# Changes for 6.0

-* dded options to choose if available actions should be performed after confirmation.
-*	Added Emulate copy and Emulate cut commands, which could be assigned from the Input gestures dialog.
-* Added a dialog to configure the Emulate copy and Emulate cut functionalities at installation.
-This allows to add the control+c and control+x commands to copy and cut, and be asked if you want to replace the clipboard contents when pressing these keystrokes.
-*	Fixed documentation for script_add (Windows+NVDA+c).

-## Changes for 5.0 ##

-*	The visual presentation of the dialog has been enhanced, adhering to the appearance of the dialogs shown in NVDA.
-*	Requires NVDA 2016.4 or later.

-## Changes for 4.0 ##

-  profiles can be used to save different separators, and it's not needed to

-## مستجدات الإصدار 3.0 ##

-*	Braille representation of MathML objects can be added to the clipboard if MathPlayer is installed.
+  MathPlayer is installed.

 ## مستجدات الإصدار 2.0 ##